sazonovanton/SirChatalot/README.md

 ```

 ## Warinings
+* Use this bot at your own risk.
+I am not responsible for any damage caused by this bot.
 * The bot stores the whitelist in plain text.
-The file is not encrypted and can be accessed by anyone with access to the server.
 * The bot stores chat history in as a pickle file.
-The file is not encrypted and can be accessed by anyone with access to the server.
 * Configurations are stored in plain text.
-The file is not encrypted and can be accessed by anyone with access to the server.
-* The bot can store messages in a log file in a event of an error.
-The file is not encrypted and can be accessed by anyone with access to the server.
+* The bot can store messages in a log file in a event of an error or if logger level set to `DEBUG`.
+* The bot will store messages if `Logging.LogChats` set to `True` in the `./data/.config` file.
 * The bot temporarily stores voice messages in `./data/voice` directory.
-The files are deleted after processing (successful or not), but can remain on the server if the event of an error.
-The files are not encrypted and can be accessed by anyone with access to the server.
 * The bot is not designed to be used in production environments.
-It is not secure and was build as a proof of concept and for ChatGPT API testing purposes.
+It is not secure and was build as a proof of concept.
-* The bot will try to continue conversation in the event of reaching maximum number of tokens by trimming the conversation history or summarazing it (`SummarizeTooLong`).
-If the conversation is long enough to cause errors, it will be deleted if `ChatDeletion` set to `True` in the `./data/.config` file (see *Configuration*).
-* The bot is using a lot of read and write operations with pickle files right now.
-This can lead to a poor performance on some servers if the bot is used by a lot of users.
-Immediate fix for that is mounting the `./data/tech` directory as a RAM disk, but in a event of a server shutdown, all data will be lost.
 * The bot can work with files.
-If file was not processed or `Files.DeleteAfterProcessing` is set to `False` in the `./data/.config` file (see *Configuration*), the file will be stored in `./data/files` directory.
-The files are not encrypted and can be accessed by anyone with access to the server.
+If file was not processed or `Files.DeleteAfterProcessing` is set to `False` in the `./data/.config` file (see [Configuration](#configuration)), the file will be stored in `./data/files` directory.
 * If message is flagged by the OpenAI Moderation API, it will not be sent to the OpenAI's API, but it will be stored in `./data/moderation.txt` file for manual review.
-The file is not encrypted and can be accessed by anyone with access to the server.
-* Use this bot at your own risk.
-I am not responsible for any damage caused by this bot.
-* Functionalty for calculating cost of usage is not working for images for now, so you should pay attenion to that.
+* Functionalty for calculating cost of usage can be inaccurate for images with Dall-E.
-* /delete command will delete conversation history on the server.
-It will not affect the conversation history in the Telegram chat.

 ## License
 This project is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 See the `LICENSE` file for more details.